Ways to Solve Your Flooded Crawl Space Problems

 Failing to remedy your flooding crawl space issues can result in permanent damage to your home’s foundation, sagging floors, rot, and foul smells.
-Additionally, standing water and excess moisture in a crawl space creates an attractive breeding ground for mold and even common crawl space pests like mice, rats, and termites.
+Additionally, standing water and excess moisture in a crawl space create an attractive breeding ground for mold and even common crawl space pests like mice, rats, and termites.
 Over time, the cost to repair your damaged home, and the risks to you and your family’s health can really add up.

 How to Get Water Out of a Crawl Space

-If you find yourself with standing water in your crawl space after a heavy rain or plumbing problem, the first thing you will need to do is remove the water as soon as possible.
+If you find yourself with standing water in your crawl space after heavy rain or plumbing problems, the first thing you will need to do is remove the water as soon as possible.
 If you simply wait for the water to go away on its own, you could end up with extensive damage to your home.
 Sucking the water up with a wet-dry vac or pumping it out with a commercial pump machine (depending on the amount of water present) are typically the most effective methods.

 How to Dry Out a Wet Crawl Space